kitsuiwebster/cozy-bot/article.md

 ## The Technical Backbone

-- **Introduction to the Technical Stack**: CozyBot is powered by a combination of libraries and technologies meticulously selected to enhance Discord servers with ambient sounds and interactive features.
+### Introduction to the Technical Stack

+CozyBot is powered by a combination of libraries and technologies meticulously selected to enhance Discord servers with ambient sounds and interactive features.

 - **discord.py**: A Python library for interacting with the Discord API, enabling CozyBot to connect to and communicate within Discord servers efficiently.